machyve/xhyve/README.md

   - some 32-bit guests are broken (support PAE paging in VMCS)
   - PCID guest support (performance)
 - block_if:
-  - OS X does not support preadv/pwritev, we need to serialize reads and writes for the time being until we find a better solution.
+  - OS X does not support preadv/pwritev, we need to serialize reads and writes for the time being until we find a better solution. (performance)
   - support block devices other than plain files
 - virtio_net:
-  - make it not require root
   - unify TAP and vmnet backends
+  - vmnet: make it not require root
-  - performance: send/receive more than a single packet at a time
+  - vmnet: send/receive more than a single packet at a time (performance)
 - ACPI tables don't work
   - bhyve creates ASL on the fly and then calls out to an ASL compiler (iasl) on every VM boot to create the DSDT: